-This is the seventh part in a series of books that tell the stories of my family and it includes many genealogical records.
-This story is about the time of my dad and mom, Walter and Esther Cowan.
+This is the ninth part in a series of books that tell the stories of my family and it includes many genealogical records.
 The series concludes with a memoir of youth and some poetry and essays that help tell my story.
 Much of this work is compiled with the help of family relations both near and far who are as much a part of producing this anthology as me.

-Thank you for taking a look. - Larry Cowan 1996
+Thank you for taking a look. - Larry Cowan

-Remembering Third Street
+On Third Street

 We lived just a block off the Mississippi River on the north edge of Minneapolis at 5230 North 3rd Street.
-The house isn't there anymore - - Neither is the street.
+The house isn't there any more - - Neither is the street.
 It is part of the interstate highway system and now thousands of cars and trucks pass through that place each day busy with their own concerns and schedules.
 But back then the street was unpaved and quiet and a dirt alley ran across the back of the house behind the garage.
 The neighbors visited with friendly concern and children played and ran about in the yards.
 Bed sheets and towels on the clotheslines flapped in the breeze and an occasional dog barked and chased after the children.
 In the back yard we had a wild plum tree, a grape arbor, lots of irises, and a screen house.
 Purple and white lilacs ran along both sides of the yard.
 The lilacs on the south side were kept neatly trimmed and the lilacs on the north were left to grow tall.
 A large box elder tree shaded the front yard in front of the porch.